goodeats/next-image-tagger/README.md

 - Select `URI` and copy
 - Copy `.env.example` file to `.env` and place URI string as `DATABASE_URL`
 - Replace `[YOUR-PASSWORD]` with the password you remembered
-- Run `npx prisma generate` to create the tables in your database
-- Run `npx prisma db push` and wait for it to finish
-- In Supabase check the project `Table Editor` to see your tables

-To set up prisma when db connection is made:
+### To set up prisma when db connection is made:

 ```bash
 npm run setup
 ```

-Re-run `npx prisma db push` if using Supabase

 This will generate the prisma client code and seed the database

+In Supabase check the project `Table Editor` to see your tables

-To run the development server:
+### To run the development server:

 ```bash
 npm run dev